Cedarvale station

-On November 16, 2025, the additional station entrances constructed as part of Line 5 were opened.
-With these entrances open, work also began to gradually change the name from Eglinton West to Cedarvale.
+The station opened in 1978 as Eglinton West on Line 1 and was renamed Cedarvale in 2025 in preparation for the opening of Line 5.
+In 2026, the station became an interchange with the opening of Line 5, following over 10 years of construction to build the line and expand the station with three new entrances.

 Description

-The station building is located on the north side of Eglinton Avenue West between the entry/exit ramps for Allen Road.
+The station building is located on the north side of Eglinton Avenue West between the entry and exit ramps for Allen Road.
 The station currently has two levels: street level and the platform level for Line 1 trains.
 The station's pedestrian entrance, the station concourse and a bus terminal are all located at street level.
 The bus terminal, located in a fare-paid area, surrounds the concourse area with bays on three of its four sides.